Nigerian Islamist raid in northeast town kills 55: military

-BAMA, Nigeria (Reuters) - Suspected members of the Nigerian Islamist sect Boko Haram armed with machineguns laid siege on the northeastern town of Bama on Tuesday, freeing over 100 prison inmates and leaving 55 people dead, the military said.
+MAIDUGURI, Nigeria (Reuters) - Suspected members of the Nigerian Islamist sect Boko Haram raided the northeastern town of Bama on Tuesday, leaving 55 people dead, the military said on Tuesday.

-Around 200 heavily armed members of Boko Haram arrived in buses and pick-up trucks and carried out a coordinated strike, first hitting the army barracks and the police station before breaking into the town’s prison, military spokesman Sagir Musa told Reuters.

-Gunmen freed 105 prisoners during the raid which began at around 5 a.m.
+Gunmen freed 105 prison members during the raid which began at around 5 a.m.
 (0400 GMT) and lasted almost five hours, Musa said.
-He said some of the attackers were dressed in army uniforms.

-Bama’s police station, army barracks and government buildings were set ablaze, he said.
+Bama’s police station, military barracks and government buildings were burned to the ground, a Reuters witness saw.

-“They came in army uniform pretending to be soldiers but were able to detect them,” Musa said.

-Bama is a small, remote town in northeastern Borno state, Boko Haram’s home state and the nucleus of its attacks.
+Bama is a small, remote town in northeastern Borno state, where Boko Haram first launched an uprising in 2009.

-“The call to prayer was just being said at about 5 a.m. when the Boko Haram started shooting from all directions and we ran for our lives,” eyewitness Amina Usman told Reuters.

 The Boko Haram sect and offshoots such as the al Qaeda-linked Ansaru, as well as associated criminal networks, pose the main threat to stability in Africa’s top energy producer.